dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterWebhook.md

 - **Required:** no
 - **Type:** string

 : Set the secret token to ensure that the webhook receives only the intended payload.
-This secret token is used by the sender of the payload to calclate hash signature, which then is included with the headers of each request as `X-Hub-Signature-256`.
+This secret token is used by the sender of the payload to calculate hash signature, which then is included with the headers of each request as `X-Hub-Signature-256`.
 Please refer to the [Securing Webhook](#securing-webhook) section for examples.

 ###### LOG_LEVEL